-U.S. Bank: Best for existing practices
+U.S. Bank: Best for scaling

 U.S. Bank lends to vets, dentists, and optometrists (but not physicians).
 Like all the other lenders on this list, it has a range of financing options, so you can fund your practice at various stages.
 And like most traditional lenders, U.S. Bank offers competitive rates and longer loan terms than you’d find through alternative lenders.

 Mostly, though, U.S. Bank emphasizes funding existing practices—acquiring, buying into, expanding, and relocating them.
 It doesn’t offer loans for starting up a brand-new practice; if that’s your goal, go with a different lender (like Huntington Bank, perhaps).
 But if you want to take an existing practice and make it something special?
 Well, that’s just what U.S. Bank wants to fund.